Mark Peacock and Judy Laidler

 Location: Cairngorms National park

 Mark Peacock and his girlfriend Judy Laidler were flying from Peterborough to Inverness in Scotland for what was supposed to be a pleasant weekend break.
-The country is better known for its stunning mountains ranges and beautiful scenery than it is for its weather, with snow and ice being very common.
+The country is better known for its stunning mountain ranges and beautiful scenery than it is for its weather, with snow and ice being very common.
 During the flight, pilot Stephen Broughton decided to fly as low as possible to avoid ice building up on the wings, even though visibility wasn’t great in the area it seemed like the best option due to how cold it was.

 After emerging from a cloud the pilot found himself heading straight for the side of a mountain, and after quickly shouting to his passengers to hold on, prepared to make impact.
 This crash has to go down as one of the biggest flukes in history, as even though pieces of the aircraft were later found by rescuers up to one mile away, the four people on board were almost unharmed.
-A few small cuts and bruises but no broken bones or serious injuries, and all four of them walked out the twisted wreckage in one piece.
+A few small cuts and bruises but no broken bones or serious injuries, and all four of them walked out of the twisted wreckage in one piece.

-Speaking later at a conference at the Aberdeen Royal infirmary, Mr Peacock said of the crash:
+Speaking later at a conference at the Aberdeen Royal Infirmary, Mr Peacock said of the crash:

 “It was very quick, very painful, very violent,” with him admitting he was “just glad to be alive”.